harun-rucse/organic-farms-project/README.md

 #### A platform for connecting consumers directly with organic farmers, offering fair prices and quality products.
 This is our Final year group project.

+#### N.B: It required refresh after 1-2 minute for live link because of free hosting

 ## [`Frontend Live Link`](https://organicfarms.vercel.app/)

 ## [`Backend Live Link`](https://admin-organicfarms.vercel.app/)